wookayin/tensorflow-talk-debugging/slides/main.md

   unless we explicitly fetch them via `Session.run()`

 <!-- ============================================================================================ -->
 <!-- ============================================================================================ -->

 ---

 template: inverse

-# Debugging Facilities in Tensorflow
+# Debugging Facilities in TensorFlow

 ---

 ## Debugging Scenarios

 We may wish to ...